sahibgasimov/ecs-gitlab-terraform/ecs/Readme.md

 ### ECR Configuration

-For this demo tutorial I have to create ECR manually since we have to push the docker image to ECR before we create ECS task definition deployment.
-I do however included ECR configuration in the ecr.tf file, you can alwaus import the resource with terraform import command.
+For this demo tutorial I have to create ECR manually since we have to push image to ECR before we do task definition deployment.
+I do however included ECR configuration in the ecr.tf file.

 ### ACM Configuration